dad2cl3/pyGunsmith/README.md

 The main processing logic relies upon two functions: *initialize()* and *main()*.

 *initialize()* loads all possible definitions from the manifest into memory within the bot in order to greatly minimize the number of calls needed to the Bungie.net API.
+The bot utilizes the following manifest tables:
+* DestinyCollectibleDefinition
+* DestinyInventoryBucketDefinition
+* DestinyInventoryItemDefinition
+* DestinyStatDefinition

 *main()* is where a fully validated request to the bot is turned into a response back to the requestor.
+The function is written to minimize the number of Bungie.net API calls due to the overhead incurred for each call.

 # Dependencies
 The gunsmith bot relies on the following repositories (which may or may not be up to date :-) I swear it is on my list of todos):